csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - M-Plots: “Let me show you what the model predicts on average for data instances that have values close to v for that feature.
 The effect could be due to that feature, but also due to correlated features.”
   - ALE plots: “Let me show you how the model predictions change in a small “window” of the feature around v for data instances in that window.”

-## example-based explanations

-- influential instances - want to find important data points
-- deletion diagnostics - delete a point and see how much it changed
-- [influence funcs](https://arxiv.org/abs/1703.04730) (koh & liang, 2017): use **Hessian** ($\theta x \theta$) to give effect of upweighting a point
-  - influence functions = inifinitesimal approach - upweight one person by infinitesimally small weight and see how much estimate changes (e.g. calculate first derivative)
-  - influential instance - when data point removed, has a strong effect on the model (not necessarily same as an outlier)
-  - requires access to gradient (e.g. nn, logistic regression)
-  - take single step with Newton's method after upweighting loss
-  - yield change in parameters by removing one point
-  - yield change in loss at one point by removing a different point (by multiplying above by cahin rule)
-  - yield change in parameters by modifying one point

 ## tree ensembles

 - **mean decrease impurity** = MDI = Gini importance